 CodeCuriosity is a platform that encourages contributions to open source.
 Everyone is rewarded for their efforts, no matter how big or small they are.
 This is not a "winner takes all" competition.
 CodeCuriosity rewards code commits, opening or commenting on issues and even consistency in open source contribution.
 In short, we create healthy competition among contributors that gives them the incentive to contribute.
 Our aim is to make open source contribution a habit!

 Everyone who contributes to open source.
 It's not only fun but you're also making a difference!
 Since all commits are rewarded and everyone (experts and newbies alike) is rewarded, it's always encouraging.
 There are so many repository owners that are looking out for help from developers and CodeCuriosity not only helps you help others but also rewards you while doing it.
 It's about having your cake and eating it too!

 You earn points for contributions.
 You can redeem points for rewards.
 You're contributing back to the community!
 This helps you build your open source profile, helps your organization recognize your hard work, helps you contribute back to the community and also helps you to learn new things and get advice from the community - not to mention it's very satisfying.

 We gamify open source contributions.
 Your only task is to sign-up with your GitHub account on CodeCuriosity.
 After that, we do the rest!
-The system analyses your commits and activities and they are automatically scored and shown on your dashboard.
+The system analyses your commits, they are automatically scored and shown on your dashboard.
 Everyone and everything is rewarded.
-You can choose your monthly goal when you log in and try to achieve it.
-Every month-end, the cumulative scores are added to your wallet and if you have achieved your goal, you get bonus points!
+Every day, the cumulative scores are added to your wallet!

 Points are the scores you have accumulated for your contributions.
 You can redeem these points for digital goods, currently on the Github Shop.
 We send you a gift-card of the amount you want and you can redeem that at the store!